NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/instrumentation_libraries/index.md

 	}
 ```

 The `addTodo` method is the entry point when the REST call arrives at the application.
-We can see that in the Jaeger trace:
+We can see that in the Jaeger trace.
+This is visible in the entry span called `POST/todos/{todo}`:

 screenshot